Social Security Analytics FAQs

-Social Security Retirement Benefit Start Analysis Model
+Social Security Benefit Start Analysis

-How is beneficiary future monthly retirement income estimated?
+How is household monthly retirement income estimated?

-In our analysis model, monthly retirement income is the sum of monthly Social Security retirement benefit and any retirement savings withdrawal.
-Monthly retirement savings withdrawal is determined by the amount monthly retirement expenses exceeds the monthly Social Security benefit.
-If the Social Security benefit exceeds retirement expenses in a given month, the difference is added to retirement savings.
+In our analysis model, monthly household retirement income is the sum of monthly Social Security retirement benefits, retirement savings withdrawals, and work earnings for the primary and spouse.
+Monthly retirement savings withdrawals are determined by the amount monthly retirement expenses exceed monthly Social Security benefits and work earnings.
+If retirement income exceeds retirement expenses in a given month, the difference is added back to retirement savings or outstanding debt paid down.
+If retirement expenses exceed retirement income and the household has a credit line, the model will draw from the household's credit line (if the credit limit has not been reached) to make up the deficit.
+Note the default credit limit is $0 (no borrowing).

-How are beneficiary future annual earnings estimated?
+How are primary and spouse future annual earnings estimated?

 Why is an annual earnings history required?